Skip to main content

 For brands and agencies running creator-led campaigns, this is not an internal platform housekeeping change.
 A creator's CHR now governs whether their content is eligible for distribution, monetization, and commercial features — which means the standing of every creator a brand partners with is a campaign-delivery variable, not just the creator's private concern.

-"Every account started at 200 points on a 0–1,000 scale.
-A score of 200–1,000 is healthy, 151–199 requires attention, and 150 or below is unhealthy and subject to milestone enforcement actions.
+Under the Creator Health Rating, accounts started at 200 points on a 0–1,000 scale: a score of 200–1,000 is treated as healthy, 151–199 requires attention, and 150 or below is unhealthy and subject to milestone enforcement — a paraphrase of TikTok's publicly documented CHR framework, not a verbatim quotation.

 This guide explains how the CHR is calculated, what the score tiers trigger, which violation classes carry the heaviest point deductions, why a partnered creator's CHR is now a brand-side risk, and the compliance workflow brands and creators should adopt.